Found Footage: The Making of the Patterson Project: Production

-The film was co-produced by Dirty Shot Clean Productions (consisting of Souza, Tzannes, and San Miguel) and Radio Silence Productions (consisting of Matt Bettinelli-Olpin, Tyler Gillet, Justin Martinez, and Chad Villella).
+The film was co-produced by Dirty Shot Clean Productions (consisting of Souza, Tzannes, and San Miguel) and Radio Silence Productions (consisting of Matt Bettinelli-Olpin, Tyler Gillett, Justin Martinez, and Chad Villella).
 It is Tzannes' second feature following Et Tu (2023).

 Release

 Found Footage: The Making of the Patterson Project premiered with a limited theatrical release in the United States on June 20, 2025, followed by a North American digital release on June 24 and a UK digital release on June 30.
 The film was distributed by Vertical.

 Reception

 As of November 17, 2025, the review aggregator website Rotten Tomatoes rates the film at 76% based on 17 critics' reviews.

 Travis Hopson of RogerEbert.com rated the film 3 out of 4 stars, praising its horror elements and comedic portrayal of the difficulties in making an independent movie.
 He states, "it does a good job of capturing the limitations placed on creative ambition by low-budget filmmaking and the mad scrambles that ensue."

 Dave Dreher of Gruesome Magazine rated the film 4 out of 5 stars, celebrating its uniqueness, ensemble cast, and absurdity.
 He writes, "I had a great time viewing this film.
 I found it inventive and fresh with a perfect blend of laughs and bloodshed."